MicrosoftDocs/iis-docs/iis/configuration/system.webServer/webdav/globalSettings/propertyStores/add.md

 The WebDAV module is designed to support multiple property store providers, which are defined in the `webdav/globalSettings/propertyStores` collection.
 A series of `<add>` elements define the settings for each property provider in the [`<propertyStores>`](index.md) collection.

 > [!NOTE]
-> Currently the only property store provider is **webdav\_simple\_prop**, which stores WebDAV properties in files that are named Propeties.dav in each content directory.
+> Currently the only property store provider is **webdav\_simple\_prop**, which stores WebDAV properties in files that are named Properties.dav in each content directory.

 <a id="002"></a>
 ## Compatibility